paritytech/polkadot-sdk/docs/contributor/CONTRIBUTING.md

 ## Releases

 Declaring formal releases remains the prerogative of the project maintainer(s).
+See [RELEASE.md](../RELEASE.md).

 ## UI tests